maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 The corresponding Hibernate Validator generation is 7.0.x, based on `jakarta.validation` (Jakarta EE 9).
 You may also choose to upgrade to Hibernate Validator 8.0 right away (based on Jakarta EE 10).

-With EclipseLink, the reference version is 3.0.x (Jakarta EE 9), with EclipseLink 4.0 as the most recent supported version (Jakarta EE 10).
+For EclipseLink as the persistence provider of choice, the reference version is 3.0.x (Jakarta EE 9), with EclipseLink 4.0 as the most recent supported version (Jakarta EE 10).

 ### Web Applications

-Due to the Jakarta EE migration, make sure to upgrade to Tomcat 10, Jetty 11, or Undertow 2.2.14 with the `undertow-servlet-jakarta` artifact, alongside switching your `javax.servlet` imports to `jakarta.servlet`.
+Due to the Jakarta EE migration, make sure to upgrade to Tomcat 10, Jetty 11, or Undertow 2.2.19 with the `undertow-servlet-jakarta` artifact, alongside switching your `javax.servlet` imports to `jakarta.servlet` (Jakarta EE 9).
+For the latest server generations, consider Tomcat 10.1 and Jetty 12 (Jakarta EE 10).

 Several outdated Servlet-based integrations have been dropped: e.g. Commons FileUpload and Tiles, as well as FreeMarker JSP support.
 We recommend `StandardServletMultipartResolver` for multipart file uploads